13luiscabral13/SDLE/docs/Report.md

 No. For efficiency reasons, the output of the server after its internal merge is never its entire content and depends on the requesting node:

+### In any node (client, server), is the storage to the Cart state database always performed?

+No. For performance reasons, storing information in the local database is only done when the Cart detects an internal change.

 - `Client-server interaction`: the client only receives the subset of the cart state that matters to it, i.e., the latest version of the lists it knows.
 - `Server-server interaction`: the other server only receives an 'ACK' to confirm receipt.
 At this stage, there is no need to exchange the total content of the two servers since, being arranged in a ring, they will soon receive the content from their neighbors.